Coca-Cola (KO)

 5. Revenue Growth

-With $47.83 billion in revenue over the past 12 months, Coca-Cola is one of the most widely recognized consumer staples companies.
+With $48.07 billion in revenue over the past 12 months, Coca-Cola is one of the most widely recognized consumer staples companies.
 Its influence over consumers gives it negotiating leverage with distributors, enabling it to pick and choose where it sells its products (a luxury many don’t have).
-However, its scale is a double-edged sword because there are only so many big store chains to sell into, making it harder to find incremental growth.
-For Coca-Cola to boost its sales, it likely needs to adjust its prices, launch new offerings, or lean into foreign markets.
+However, its scale is a double-edged sword because there are only a finite number of major retail partners, placing a ceiling on its growth.
+To accelerate sales, Coca-Cola likely needs to optimize its pricing or lean into new products and international expansion.

-As you can see below, Coca-Cola grew its sales at a sluggish 4.1% compounded annual growth rate over the last three years, but to its credit, consumers bought more of its products.
+As you can see below, Coca-Cola’s 3.7% annualized revenue growth over the last three years was sluggish, but to its credit, consumers bought more of its products.

-Looking ahead, sell-side analysts expect revenue to grow 5.5% over the next 12 months, similar to its three-year rate.
-This projection is above average for the sector and indicates its newer products will spur better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 6% over the next 12 months, an acceleration versus the last three years.
+This projection is above the sector average and implies its newer products will spur better top-line performance.

 6. Volume Growth